2021 Tour de France, Stage 1 to Stage 11: Stage 1

 Race organisers stated they were happy to have fans beside the road, but rider safety is paramount, adding that they planned to sue the spectator who caused the crash.
 The next day, French police said they were initiating a manhunt.
 News outlets reported on 30 June that the person concerned, a 30-year old French woman, had turned herself in and was arrested, and that a charge of "involuntarily causing injury" was being considered, an offence that carries a fine of €1,500.
+Due to significant interest in the incident, organisers withdrew their suit against the person on 1 July with general director Christian Prudhomme saying that the incident "has been blown out of proportion."
+The Cyclistes Professionnels Associés ended up filling a suit against the fan.

-The woman, who has not been identified, went on trial in Brest in October 2021 and after pleading guilty was order to pay a fine of €1,200.
+The woman, who was not identified, went on trial in Brest in October 2021.
+In December, she was ordered to pay a combined fine of €1,201.